Monday, 6 April 2020

 We can use the analogy of the parent raising the young child not able to think rationally at first.
 The Law was given so that we would have boundaries to keep us safe, until we automatically chose the things of the spirit.
 Now that Jesus lives in us and we are under grace, we no longer need the Law.

-God causes the increase in our lives so that we can have over and above what we need, in order to bless others (2 Corinthians 9:8).
+God causes the increase in our lives so that we can have over and above what we need, to bless others (2 Corinthians 9:8).

 No comments: